 I flew to Dallas where my brother lives as the Houston airport hadn’t opened yet for incoming flights.
 I flew out Friday night, and my brother and I drove Saturday morning from Dallas to Houston, a 3- hour drive to attend Shawn’s memorial service Saturday afternoon.
 The waters had receded on the roads we took to Houston and in the areas around where the service was held in Sugarland, Texas.
 However driving around the city we could see everywhere the debris left behind by Hurricane Harvey.

 My cousin Shawn was 56 years young, a warm and kind-hearted man.
 I grew up with Shawn and his three brothers Nando, Prem and Pradeep in Houston, Texas.
 Our two homes were just a few miles from each other, we spent practically every weekend at each other’s homes.
 That’s the beauty of having family close by, it’s easy to build life-long bonds.
+We all grew up together during our formative teenage years that leave life-long impressions in all of us.
+My cousins and I and my sisters and brother spent the better part of over 10 years in Houston with our cousins right by us.
+We played together, gave each other rides to school and work, celebrated many Indian and American festivals together, and occassionally even went on road trips together.
+We built a bond with each other that will stay with us for the rest of our lives.

 When I got married and moved away from Texas, Shawn and I still saw each other over the years for special occasions such as birthdays and weddings, and sometimes when Shawn was in California on business trips he would stop by and say hello.